 Gluu Server provides you with an option to import and export attribute LDIF.
 This allows you to export attributes from one Gluu Server instance and import them to another instance.

-Before importing attributes to another instance, make sure that the
+Before importing attributes to another instance, perfom the appropiate change in the

 Cache Refresh, a.k.a.
 LDAP Synchronization, is the process of connecting one or more existing backend LDAP servers, like Microsoft Active Directory, with the Gluu Server's local LDAP server.

 Cache Refresh periodically searches these data sources, compares the results to previous searches, and if a changed user account is found, it is updated.The frequency of cache refresh is also set from this page via the